craftcms/docs/docs/3.x/extend/updating-plugins.md

 ## Craft Config Settings

 All of Craft’s config settings have been moved to actual properties on a few config classes, located in `vendor/craftcms/cms/src/config/`.
-The new Config service (<api:craft\services\Config>) provides getter methods/properties that will return those classes:
+The new Config service (<api3:craft\services\Config>) provides getter methods/properties that will return those classes:

 ```php
 // Old: